abenz1267/catss/README.md

-# CATSS is a CLI tool for concatenating CSS files
+# Catss is a CLI tool for concatenating CSS files

 ## Usage

 You can define the output files and according children in a json config.
 Take the one in here as an example.
-CATSS will watch for file changes and update the according output file.
+Catss will watch for file changes and update the according output file.
 Minifcation can be done, if desired.

 Code might not be the most beatiful.
 I live dangerously....so: no tests.
 Feel free to report issues.